2011 / Toronto / ↑

 The design of this custom home accommodates the needs of an audiophile and his creative family in suburban Toronto.

-The client’s expansive record collection and equipment had been banished to the basement for 20 years.
+The client’s expansive record collection and equipment had been banished to the basement for a generation.
 A major focus of the design was to locate the music centrally; allowing it to be at the heart of the home.

 The Don Mills neighbourhood was originally designed to create a new type of community plan for Canada including the promotion of modern architecture and Bauhaus design principles within the context of family and community life.
 The Analog Home patterns itself along these same principles, using architectural design to enhance quality of life.